 Method of treatment claims recites specific dosage levels based on condition

-In Vanda, the patent was related to a method of treating schizophrenia patients with iloperidone wherein the dosage range is based on the patent’s genotype.
+In Vanda, the patent was related to a method of treating schizophrenia patients with iloperidone wherein the dosage range is based on the patient’s genotype.
 The patent claim went above and beyond just diagnosing the patient’s genotype thought.
 The claim included the specific dosage in the treatment steps:

-Diagnostic method only reciting an indication to change dosage is ineligible for patent protection
+The diagnostic method only reciting an indication to change dosage is ineligible for patent protection

 The Federal Circuit contrasted this claim with the claim of Mayo directed to a diagnostic method.
 The patent claim of Mayo claimed a method for “optimizing” the dosage of thiopurine drugs by administering thiopurine drugs to a patient and measuring the levels of certain metabolites in the blood, wherein the level of metabolites indicates whether to adjust the dosage.
 The patent claims of Mayo recited: